hleb-straltsou-by/cataloguer/README.md

 # Email service
 If you just a guest you could suggest resources througth the email message, which will contain resources, that you suggest.

+# Additional features
+- storing data in remote database
+- auxiliary concurrency to improve perfomance
+- using logger for quick bug fix